cemcof/CEMCOF-CIISBcluster_docu/Software/relion.rst

 RELION stands for REgularised LIkelihood OptomisatioN and it is a set of programs for refinement of cryo-electron microscopy data using empirical Bayesian approach.
 The program has implemented workflow for analysis of single particle data, helical processing, and sub-tomogram averiging.
 The program is developed and maintained in the `Sjors Scheres lab`_.

-RELION local search modules (locsearch) represent custom version, see `github <https://github.com/fuzikt/relion>`_ for code details.
+RELION local search modules (locsearch) represent custom versions, see `github <https://github.com/fuzikt/relion>`_ for code details.

 **USAGE SPECIFIC INFORMATION**